 through an example of how this works in practice.

 Consider the use case of updating a remote resource using HTTP.
 As an example, imagine you want to modify some data in a spreadsheet.
 First, the client uses a GET request to fetch a copy of the document, makes local modifications, then issues a PUT request to update the resource on the server.

 With a single client, this interaction happens smoothly.
 Unfortunately, once we have more than one client we need to take into account concurrency.
 While client A is modifying its local copy of a resource, client B can fetch the same resource and modify its local copy.
 If both clients then attempt to PUT their modifications back to the server, the modifications of the first client to PUT are lost when the second client to PUT overwrites them.
 And neither client is aware of the situation.
 The decision about who’s changes are kept depends on the performance of the clients, the network, the server, or any number of factors.
 This is a race condition that leads to difficult to detect bugs and unexpected behaviour.

 To avoid this race condition, we need a way to notify client’s of conflicts.
 Conditional requests allow us to implement an optimistic locking algorithm to avoid race conditions.
-With optimistic locking, each client is able to make local changes to a resource, and notifying each client of conflicts when those changes are committed back to the server.
+With optimistic locking, each client is able to make local changes to a resource, and the client is notified of conflicts when those changes are rejected by server when an update is attempted.